hanamthang/Software-install/Install LibreOffice without previlege in Windows.md

-# Install Libre office without Windows previlege
+# Install Libre office (LO) without Windows previlege

 1. Download and extract the .msi installation file into a folder
 2. From a command prompt: dir *.msi